rust-nostr/nostr/rfs/nostr-blossom/README.md

 # Blossom

+## Description

 A library for interacting with the [Blossom protocol](https://github.com/hzrd149/blossom).

-## State

-**This library is in an ALPHA state**, things that are implemented generally work but the API will change in breaking ways.

 ## Implemented BUDs

 - **Basic data structures:** [BUD-01](https://github.com/hzrd149/blossom/blob/master/buds/01.md), [BUD-02](https://github.com/hzrd149/blossom/blob/master/buds/02.md)
 - **Client:** [BUD-01](https://github.com/hzrd149/blossom/blob/master/buds/01.md), [BUD-02](https://github.com/hzrd149/blossom/blob/master/buds/02.md)
 - **Server:** Not implemented

+## Changelog

+All notable changes to this library are documented in the [CHANGELOG.md](CHANGELOG.md).

+## State

+**This library is in an ALPHA state**, things that are implemented generally work but the API will change in breaking ways.

 ## Donations